In this article I will explain with an example, how to implement

 Controller

-The Controller consists of two Action methods.
+The Controller consists of following Action methods.

 Action method for handling GET operation

-Inside this Action method, first the records from the database are fetched using Entity Framework.
+Inside this Action method, first the records from the database are fetched using

 Then a nested loop is executed over the records VehicleTypes and VehicleSubTypes tables, where the VehicleTypes are used to create a SelectListGroup item and the VehicleSubTypes are used to create the SelectListItem where the Group property is assigned with the respective Group.

-Finally the Generic List of SelectListItem class is returned to the View.
+Finally, the Generic List of SelectListItem class is returned to the View.

 Action method for handling POST operation